Azure/azure-osconfig/docs/architecture.md

 The OSConfig Native Resource Provider is an univeral NRP that links OSConfig to the [Azure Automanage Machine Configuration (MC)](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/).

 Using MC and this NRP, we can create Azure Policies that will automatically target for compliance audit or remediation all Arc devices in a particular Azure subscription or Azure resource group.

-Using thie NRP, each Azure Policy can audit/remediate one read-write pair of MIM settings and multiple Policies can audit/remediate multiple read-write pairs of MIM settings, aka whole device configuration.
+Each Azure Policy can audit/remediate one read-write pair of MIM settings and multiple Policies can audit/remediate multiple read-write pairs of MIM settings, aka whole device configuration.

 The NRP can have resource class parameters such as: